Tonpattra/Predicting-Car-Price-Application/Homework/HW2/Readme.md

 ## Conclusion :
 - I tried to write an application for the first time.
 I really like it and I feel very understanding in class.
 Thank you for the homework this time.
 That makes it a good experience!!
+- How the new model is better than the old one Ans: I don't know why becuses my model the old is better than the new one TT